Testimony begins in lawsuit aimed at keeping Trump off Colorado's primary ballot

 Gessler called the lawsuit anti-democratic: "We argue here that this -- at its basest level -- this is election interference."

-But Olson says Trump made himself ineligible when he tried to interfere with the constitution, telling supporters to march to the capitol and fight, "He used (the word) 'fight' 20 times.
+But Olson says Trump made himself ineligible when he tried to interfere with the constitution, telling supporters to march to the Capitol and fight on Jan.
+6, 2021, "He used (the word) 'fight' 20 times.
 'Peaceful' only once."

 He showed videos of the violent attack and called as witnesses two riot police officers who responded.